Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees

-\end{theorem} The proof of this result is given in Section \ref{SectionPolya}.
+The proof of this result is given in Section~\ref{SectionPolya}.
 We note that this implies a similar, maybe more natural, statement for $m$-ary trees.
-We say that $\bt\in \bT$ is $m$-ary if every vertex has either $m$ children or no child, and we say that the vertex is internal in the first case, i.e.\ when it is not a leaf.
-Summing over the degrees of vertices in an $m$-ary tree with $n$ internal vertices, we obtain that $\#\bt=mn+1$, and $\#\partial\bt=(m-1)n+1$.
+We say that $\mathsf{t}\in\bT$ is $m$-ary if every vertex has either $m$ children or no child, and we say that the vertex is internal in the first case, that is, when it is not a leaf.
+Summing over the degrees of vertices in an $m$-ary tree with $n$ internal vertices, we obtain that $\#\mathsf{t}=mn+1$ and $\#\partial\mathsf{t}=(m-1)n+1$.